No, she's not my mother. Actually, we lost Mother Muscato almost ten years ago, and I'm still getting over the surprise.

 The stories?
 Never read them.
 My sister got hold of the envelope, and she's her mother's daughter.

-M is for... first appeared on May 10, 2009.
-I'm still getting over the surprise.
+M is for... first appeared on May 10, 2009 and appeared again in 2012.
+And yes, I'm still getting over the surprise.
 Happy Mother's Day, Mother Muscato, wherever you are...